rekhaDevs/samagragovernance.in/src/pages/team/index.md

     linkedInProfile: 'https://www.linkedin.com/in/mukundmarodia/'
     name: Mukund Marodia
     project: Samarth
   - bio: "Neetisha holds a Master’s degree in Public Administration in International Development (MPA/ID) from Harvard Kennedy School and a Bachelor's degree in Metallurgical Engineering from IIT Kanpur.
 She previously worked as a Prime Minister’s Rural Development Fellow (PMRDF) for three years in a district in Jharkhand affected by left-wing extremism.
 As part of the fellowship, she supported the district administration in implementing flagship schemes and programmes.
 Prior to that, she worked as an oilfield engineer with Schlumberger.\n\_\nAn opportunity to design and implement systemic reforms which can have lasting impact at scale brought her to Samagra.
-Currently, she is part of the CMGGA team in Haryana.\n"
+Currently, she is part of the Saksham Haryana-Skills & Employment team.\n"
     image: /img/neetisha.jpg
     linkedInProfile: 'https://www.linkedin.com/in/neetishabesra/'
     name: Neetisha Besra
-    project: CMGGA
+    project: Saksham Haryana-Skills & Employment
   - bio: >-
       Nikhil holds Bachelor's degree in Information Science from School of Engineering & Technology, Jain University.
 Before joining Samagra, Nikhil